precisionmedicineunit/docs/index.md

 If Jekyll is installed on your computer, you can also build and preview the created site *locally*.
 This lets you test changes before committing them, and avoids waiting for GitHub Pages.[^1] And you will be able to deploy your local build to a different platform than GitHub Pages.

 We currently allow GitHub pages to rebuild the site using Jekyll.
-However, we have also tested the method to push the pre-built `_site` should additional custom plugins be required; we aim to rely in minimum complexity.
+We have also tested the method to push the pre-built `_site`, should additional custom plugins be required.
+However, we aim to rely on minimum complexity.

 More specifically, the created site: